rpmn0ise/rpmn0ise/README.md

 - [Reddit base64 decoder](https://github.com/rpmn0ise/reddit-base64-decoder) — Userscript that automatically detects and decodes Base64 strings on Reddit, replacing them with readable content.

+- [Omarchy Themes Hub](https://github.com/rpmn0ise/Omarchy-Themes-Hub) — All my Omarchy themes are divided into two categories: Dark and Light.
+Each theme has a quick installation command and a link to its full repository.

 ## Tools I Reach For

 **Languages**